b.1860 – d.1912

 In that same year, 1911, her youngest son, Albert Edward, aged just 8 years, travelled unaccompanied to Canada on the ship Tunisian to live with his Aunt and Uncle.
 Albert lived his life in Canada where he married and raised his family.
 Marian must have been very ill for this drastic step to be taken.

 On 16th August 1911 Marian was transferred to Horton Hospital, Epsom, Surrey, part of the Epsom cluster of five mental hospitals built to take the overflow from the Middlesex asylums.

 On 23rd October of the same year she was transferred again to the ‘Epsom Colony’ which cared for the “Epileptic insane of the Metropolis” she died there on 18th April 1912.

 Marian was buried in Horton Cemetery on 23rd April 1912 in grave 1391b, aged 52yrs.

 Family Life after Marion

-It is unsurprising therefore that I have not been able to track him down at this tumultuous time.
+James is found as a boarder in Battersea, his occupation is listed as a Mason’s labourer.
 James reappears when he serves from 1914-1920 in the London Regiment Tank Corps sadly we only have his medal roll.
 During this time James marries for the first time to Hilda Violet Edith Cove Robbins in Jan 1916 at St Martins (in the fields?)
 London.
 They have three children together but only the eldest girl survives.